callsmusic/bridges/bridges/bridge-1/README.md

-# Telegram call — YouTube live bridge
+# Bridge 1

-Works for Facebook and Twitch too.
+This bridges audio of a Telegram call with your provided photo/video as background to YouTube, Facebook and Twitch live streams.
+It might support other platforms as well, but only the three were tested.

 ## Requirements